yousefelassal/quote-cron/README.md

 > The most beautiful things in the world cannot be seen or even touched.
 They must be felt with the heart.

 > Wisdom has its root in goodness, not goodness its root in wisdom.

+> Marriage: A friendship recognized by the police.